Fourth television network: Background

 Since there were four networks but only three VHF stations in most major U.S. cities, one network would be forced to broadcast on a UHF outlet with a limited audience.
 NBC and CBS had been the larger networks, and the most successful broadcasters in radio.
 As they began bringing their popular radio programs and stars into the television medium, they sought – and attracted – the most profitable VHF television stations.
 In many areas, ABC and DuMont were left with undesirable UHF stations, or were forced to affiliate with NBC or CBS stations on a part-time basis.
 ABC was near bankruptcy in 1952; DuMont was unprofitable after 1953.

-On August 6, 1956, DuMont ceased regular network operations; the end of DuMont allowed ABC to experience a profit increase of 40% that year, although ABC would not reach parity with NBC and CBS until the 1970s.
-The end of the DuMont Network left many UHF stations without a reliable source of programming, and many were left to become independent stations.
+DuMont announced in April 1955 that all remaining scripted programming would be dropped by September, effectively ending regular operations; the network's former owned-station group (WABD and WTTG) was spun off later that year as DuMont Broadcasting.
+The end of DuMont allowed ABC to experience a profit increase of 40 percent that year, although ABC would not reach parity with NBC and CBS until the 1970s.
+The end of DuMont left many UHF stations without a reliable source of programming, and many were left to become independent stations.
 Several new television companies were formed through the years in failed attempts to band these stations together in a new fourth network.

-Early network timeline
+Timelines

 Rationale

 Some within the industry felt there was a need for a fourth network; that complaints about diversity in programming could be addressed by adding another network.
 "We need a fourth, a fifth, and a sixth network," one broadcaster stated.
 While critics rejected "the nightly tripe being offered [to] the public on the three major networks," they were skeptical that a fourth network would offer better material: "[O]ne wonders if a new network lacking the big money already being spread three ways will be able to come up with tripe that is equal.
 Certainly a new network is not going to stress quality programming when the ratings indicate that the American public prefer hillbillies, cowboys and spies.
 A new network will have to deliver an audience if it is to attract the big spenders from the ranks of sponsors."

 Advertisers, too, called for the creation of a fourth network.
 Representatives from Procter & Gamble and General Foods, two of the largest advertisers in the U.S., hoped the competition from a fourth network would lower advertising rates on the Big Three.
 Independent television producers, too, called for a fourth network after battles with the Big Three.